music-stats/map/server/README.md

 # music-stats back-end

-An API gateway between the front-end and various data providers.
+SHOULD become an API gateway between the front-end and various data providers, currently a set of scripts.

 ## Tech stack